Noobot9k/UniversalLocalScripts/README.md

 	monitorPlayer(player)
 end
 ```
-But this is somewhat awkward.
-With UniversalLocalScripts however we don't really need to modify much at all from the original example with the LocalScript copied into everyone's characters via StarterCharacterScripts!
+This is how Roblox does things with their default sound script, but this is somewhat awkward.
+With UniversalLocalScripts however, we don't really need to modify much at all from the original example with the LocalScript copied into everyone's characters via StarterCharacterScripts!
 All we need to do is insert the UniversalLocalScripts module into ReplicatedFirst and add the following code to the top of the LocalScript:

 ```lua
 local UniversalLocalScripts = require(game.ReplicatedFirst.UniversalLocalScripts)